surifirstpin/biplus_documentation/docs/README.md

 BOARD key advantages

 Speed
-Bi +  component has been designed to ensure maximum speed of development and high performance.  using a powerfull ma
+Bi +  component has been designed to ensure maximum speed of development and high performance.  using a powerfull math eng

 Ease of use